Dayan-Zhanchi/100-algorithm-challenge/#015 Misra-Gries summary/README.md

 m/(k+1) times.
 If there are less than k elements, say m elements, that appear > m/(k+1) times then the output for the k - m elements can be any number in the data stream.

 **Note that the pseudocode for the bound in the second branch, |Keys(A)| < k - 1, is incorrect, because there can be at most k keys.
-In other words, there can be at most k elements that appear > m/(k+1) and the logic for the second branch is to add one such new potential key if the current element is not a key already, which means that there must be a space for such key to be added, thus the k-1 check.**
+In other words, there can be at most k elements that appear > m/(k+1) and the logic for the second branch is to add one such new potential key if the current element is not a key already, which means that there must be a space for such key to be added, thus it should be |Keys(A)| <= k-1 check instead of < k-1.**